OmniOneID/did-ca-ios/README.md

 ## SDK Application Method
-Below, we refer to `iOS frameworks as DIDClientSDK`.
-We recommend that you clone and check out the DIDClientSDK project and download the latest version to the release folder to use it.
+Below, we refer to `iOS framework as DIDWalletSDK`.
+We recommend that you clone and check out the DIDWalletSDK project and download the latest version to the release folder to use it.
 ```
 git https://github.com/OmniOneID/did-client-sdk-ios
 ```
 - `DIDWalletSDK.framework`
-- `DIDDataModelSDK.framework`
-- `DIDUtilitySDK.framework`
-- `DIDCommunicationSDK.framework`
-- `DIDCoreSDK.framework`

 <br>

-Please refer to the respective links for their own licenses for third-party libraries used by each SDK.
+Please refer to the respective links for their own licenses for third-party libraries used by SDKs.
 <br>
 [Client SDK License-dependencies](https://github.com/OmniOneID/did-client-sdk-ios/blob/main/dependencies-license.md)

 <br>
-How to apply DIDClientSDK frameworks to DIDCA project in Xcode
+How to apply DIDWalletSDK framework to DIDCA project in Xcode

-1. Preparing DIDClientSDK frameworks files
+1. Preparing DIDWalletSDK framework files

-    - If DIDClientSDK frameworks are not present, you need to build from each framework repository to generate .framework files.
+    - If DIDWalletSDK framework is not present, you need to build from each framework repository to generate .framework file.
 You can use xcframework by building each simulator and device and using the build_xcframework script for each repository.
     - xcframework is a framework that supports both simulator and device.

-2. Add DIDClientSDK frameworks to your project
+2. Add DIDWalletSDK framework to your project

     - Open the DIDCA project in Xcode.
     - Select the DIDCA project in the Project Navigator on the left, then select Target at the top.
     - Scroll down in the General tab to the Frameworks, Libraries, and Embedded Content section.
     - Click the + button at the bottom of this section.
-    - In the pop-up that appears, select **Add Other... > Add Files...**, select the DIDClientSDK frameworks files, and click the Add button.
+    - In the pop-up that appears, select **Add Other... > Add Files...**, select the DIDWalletSDK frameworks file, and click the Add button.
-    - Once the DIDClientSDK frameworks are added, you need to enable the Embed & Sign option.
+    - Once the DIDWalletSDK framework is added, you need to enable the Embed & Sign option.
-    - If you do not have the above library files, you need to build them from the SDK repository to generate the framework files.
+    - If you do not have the above library file, you need to build them from the SDK repository to generate the framework file.
         [Move to Client SDK](https://github.com/OmniOneID/did-client-sdk-ios/tree/main)

 3. Modify Build Settings

     - Setting the Framework Search Path
         - Click the Build Settings tab in your project, and then find Framework Search Paths in the search box.
-        - If the DIDClientSDK frameworks are in an external directory, add the path to Framework Search Paths.
+        - If the DIDWalletSDK frameworks are in an external directory, add the path to Framework Search Paths.
 For example, you can set it as $(PROJECT_DIR)/Frameworks.
     - Set Runpath Search Paths
         - In the search bar, find Runpath Search Paths.
 If the added framework is not running properly, add the @executable_path/Frameworks value.
 This sets the path to find the framework when running the app.